kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 Hey there!

-Today I'm going to walk you through a cloud-native ETL pipeline we built using Rust.
+This is a walkthrough of a cloud-native ETL pipeline we built using Rust.
-This project was very interesting both for the challenges we faced and the stuff we learned.
+It was a fascinating project, both for the challenges we faced and the lessons we learned along the way.
+It was originally started by my colleague and Rust wizard [**Xavier Lange**](https://github.com/xrl).
 We were dealing with everything from Postgres integration to writing Parquet files on AWS S3, with a focus on performance, type safety, and keeping operational headaches to a minimum.

 Let's break it down.

 <strong><span id="problem">1.
 Problem</span></strong>

 This whole thing started a few years back when we needed a solution for company reporting without an established ETL process.
 Our production data lived in a Postgres RDS database, but pulling reports directly from the primary instance wasn't going to work - it would've put extra load on the main app and required additional roles to handle live production data.
 Plus, we needed to run complex calculations and aggregations, then store those processed results for reporting later.
 Postgres is great for transactional workloads, but we hit some walls when it came to heavy computations and data enrichment, and we could not run ML computations on live data.
 And we didn't want to denormalize the tables by storing all the calculated fields in Postgres.